SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 Here are some of the great NPSP How-To Video projects you can help with right now:

-## Help write, edit, and review scripts
+## Write, edit, and review scripts
 The scripts in our current backlog are below.
 Note!
 You don't have to be an expert on the topic; you will be following documentation.
 But you probably *will* be an expert by the time you are done!

 * Enhanced Recurring Donations